 Those opposed to high-end housing along the canal remain unimpressed.
 Among them is Linda Mariano, a founder of Friends and Residents of Greater Gowanus.
-She was recently persuaded to take a stroll along the waterfront walkway, which is open to the public though largely hidden from the street.

 “This